fastmanu/NoPassConfirm/README.txt

-=== NoPassConfirm ===
+=== No Password confirmation for buddypress ===

 Contributors: topieng
 Donate link: https://topi.io/
 Tags: registration, password, confirm, register, buddypress Requires at least: 4.1
 Tested up to: 4.3 and bp 2.9
-Stable tag: 4.3
+Stable tag: 1.0.1
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-This plugin allows you to remove the password confirmation field on your buddypress registration page, in order to make it a little bit shorter and user friendly.
+The NoPassConfirm allows you to remove the password confirmation field on your buddypress registration page, in order to make it a little bit shorter and user friendly.

 == Description ==